microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="morequeens"></a>**MoreQueens** See Wikipedia entry on [Eight Queens puzzle](https://en.wikipedia.org/w/index.php?title=Eight_queens_puzzle).

     A brute force approach will not work on many of these problems.
-(3 instances)
+(5 instances)

     ```python
     def sat(squares: List[List[int]], m=9, n=9):
-        """
-        Position min(m, n) > 8 queens on an m x n chess board so that no pair is attacking each other.
-        """
         k = min(m, n)
         assert all(i in range(m) and j in range(n) for i, j in squares), "queen off board"
         assert len(squares) == k, "Wrong number of queens"